Syrians in Lebanon

 Syrians in Lebanon (السوريون في لبنان) refers to the Syrian migrant workers and, more recently, to the Syrian refugees who fled to Lebanon during the Syrian Civil War.
-The relationship between Lebanon and Syria includes Maronite-requested aid during Lebanon's Civil War which led to a 29-year occupation of Lebanon by Syria ending in 2005.
+The relationship between Lebanon and Syria includes Lebanese president's-requested aid during Lebanon's Civil War which led to a 29-year occupation of Lebanon by Syria ending in 2005.
 Following the outbreak of the Syrian Civil War, refugees began entering Lebanon in 2011.

 In 2011–2016 over 1.5 million refugees from Syria settled in the neighboring country of Lebanon.

-Lebanon's response towards the influx of refugees has been criticized as negative, with the Lebanese government leaving them undocumented and limited and attacks on Syrian refugees by Lebanese citizens which go unaddressed by authorities.
-Despite the strained relationship between the Syrians and Lebanese, taking into consideration only Syrian refugees, Lebanon has the highest number of refugees per capita in the world, with one refugee per four nationals.
-The power dynamic and position of Syria and Lebanon changed drastically in such a short amount of time, it is inevitable that sentiments and prejudices prevailed despite progressions and changes in circumstance.
+Lebanon's initial response towards the influx of refugees has been criticized as negative, with the Lebanese government leaving them undocumented and limited[8] and attacks on Syrian refugees by Lebanese citizens which go unaddressed by authorities.[9]
+Despite the strained relationship between the Syrians and Lebanese,[6] taking into consideration only Syrian refugees, Lebanon has historically had one of the highest numbers of refugees per capita in the world, with estimates of roughly one refugee per four nationals at peak levels.[10]
+The power dynamic and position of Syria and Lebanon changed drastically in such a short amount of time, it is inevitable that sentiments and prejudices prevailed despite progressions and changes in circumstance.[11]
 In 2024, Lebanese leaders discussed Syrian migrant issues, considering repatriation and limiting numbers due to the escalating crisis.

+Following regional developments beginning in late 2024, the Syrian refugee population in Lebanon declined significantly as large-scale returns to Syria accelerated, reducing overall figures from prior peak estimates of around 1.5 million and marking a shift in the country’s refugee dynamics.

+Cumulatively, reporting from UN agencies, media sources, and Lebanese authorities indicates that several hundred thousand Syrians have left Lebanon since late 2024 through a combination of conflict-driven displacement, organized voluntary return programs, and continued cross-border movements, with some estimates placing totals in the upper hundreds of thousands.